CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 This Python Stock Market Trading Bot is somewhat more functional today, August 13, 2023.

-The error message can be ignored because it just simply stopped reading more stock symbols at the end of "successful-stocks-list.txt" and reported an error; An error occurred: Length of values does not match length of index.
+This error message can be ignored because it just simply stopped reading more stock symbols at the end of "successful-stocks-list.txt" and reported an error; An error occurred: Length of values does not match length of index.